CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * Use the link [How Secure Is My Password?](https://www.security.org/how-secure-is-my-password/) to see how secure the password you created is?

-## Activity 1.4 - Checking if your email has been a part of a data breach ##

-Sometimes your own secuirty can only do so much.
-One growing concern, in the realm of cyber hygiene, is more and more companies have had their user databases breached; stealing all their userbases account details and data.
-From these details, hackers will use the breached data and attempt to sign into other services using the same details (hoping users will use the same details for multiple accounts) – hence it is important to use different passwords and enable two-factor authentication on all accounts.

-The following exercise will show if your email address has been apart of any data breaches:

-* Simply type your email address in the [this link](https://haveibeenpwned.com/)  and click the 'pwned?' key to check if any of your email addresses have been a part of data breaches.
-* If need be, make a note of, or consider changing passwords to any accounts that have been breached and also consider changing the passwords of any accounts that share those login details.
-* In the future, always consider enabling two-factor authentication and use different passwords for each account (perhaps consider using a password manager to help you remember and create many strong passwords).

 # [Click on this link to complete the quiz](https://docs.google.com/forms/d/e/1FAIpQLSdGo9mZDkXuK-PMQhUQSWnh0b7hTyoeM_Tp1Gxy8J08IrSBkA/viewform?usp=sf_link)